rangle/angular-training-slides/slides/src/content/forms.md

 }
 ```

-Note: Validators can also be define as plain functions
+Note: Validators can also be defined as plain functions

 ---

-## How do validate my form model (15 min) - Checking a Custom Validator (3/3)
+## Custom Validators (2/2)

 - Validate a field using `email.hasError('emailFormat')` in the template